NewPage Corporation

 time, this was an innovative design that no other

-company offered and facilitated the ability to detect
+company offered.
+This technology facilitated the ability to detect

 many more defects that commonly occurred during the